ChernegaSergiy/chernega-php-blog/README.md

 - `/about.php`, `/contact.php` – static pages.
 - `/mermaid-diagrams.php` – Mermaid.js live editor.
 - `/ul-generator.php` – CSSM UL v2.0 license generator.
+- `/admin/` – administrative dashboard (requires authentication).

 To serve behind Apache/Nginx, configure the document root to this `html/` directory and route unknown slugs to `post_slug.php`.

+## Admin Panel

+- Sign in at `/admin/login.php` using the credentials from `config/app.php` or the corresponding environment variables (defaults: `admin` / `admin123`).
+- After authentication you can create, edit, and delete posts; every action is CSRF-protected and validated before data is persisted.
+- Supply an `ADMIN_PASSWORD_HASH` environment variable to distribute a pre-hashed credential.
+Generate hashes with `password_hash('your-password', PASSWORD_DEFAULT)` in PHP.
+- Use `/admin/logout.php` to terminate the session; PHP's native session handler stores the session on the server.

 ## Twig Templates